The Expanse on Amazon Prime

 Reviewed by Galen Strickland

 Amazon gave Expanse fans an extra early Christmas present.
 Season 4 was due to drop today, December 13, but it was available at least six hours ahead of schedule.
 I saw a notice on Twitter around 6pm Central last night, watched the first four episodes, with another two early this morning, then finished up around 2pm.
 I'm not sure why they used a different aspect ratio, super widescreen, but it gave it a cinematic feel, and perhaps that would be even more noticeable in 4K.
+[EDIT: On rewatching ahead of Season 5 I noticed the widescreen was used for the scenes on Ilus, but they used the typical 16:9 ratio for most everything else.]
 Even though I've read all the novels and stories up to this point, I'm still occasionally surprised by the TV adaptation.
-Reasons for that include a compression, some times a rearrangement, of story lines, including shifting actions or dialogue from one character to another.
+Reasons for that include a compression of story lines, some times a rearrangement, including shifting actions or dialogue from one character to another.
 There was only one thing that displeased me about these episodes, but I won't elaborate.
-I kept expecting, hoping, for a different reveal of a characters motives, but I'll give them the benefit of the doubt that they can redeem the situation in later episodes.
+I kept expecting, hoping, for a different reveal of a character's motives, but I'll give them the benefit of the doubt that they can redeem the situation in later episodes.

 Great writing and acting, lots of action, but also quieter emotional moments, dramatic tensions between fictional characters and groups that also feels eerily timely to contemporary events.
 There has been a lot of excellent SF on TV over the years, but The Expanse has a chance to be my #1 favorite of all time.
 Even if it doesn't match everything in the books.
 I'm okay with that, and I refuse to make a choice as to which version is best.
 It's going to be an excruciating wait for Season 5, and the only thing that might ease that pain a bit would be an early announcement for Season 6.
 Just two points I'm wondering about now.
 I hope Brian George is doing okay, wondering why he couldn't reprise his role as Arjun Avasarala.
 Also wondering what Drummer thinks of Naomi's new do.
 She may have said something about it, but if so I missed it.
 I suppose I'll just have to watch the season again.

-My reviews of the first three seasons of The Expanse on Syfy.
+My review of the first three seasons of The Expanse on Syfy.